 Bylaws are the most fundamental rules of an organization, akin to the Constitution.
 VFP's bylaws can only be changed by the membership at the annual convention and then only after they've been reviewed and discussed.
-You'll notice that the bylaws are very generally stated.
+Bylaws are very generally stated.
 Anything detailed or dealing with a "one-of-a-kind" situation usually gets decided by the Board as a policy matter.
-We try to keep detailed specifics out of the bylaws since it is so much more cumbersome to amend them than it is to have the Board adopt a policy.

 VFP's Recording Secretary is responsible for seeing that accurate copies of each meeting are posted as soon as they are approved.
 The earliest that minutes can be posted is one month after a meeting or call took place.

 Veterans For Peace Policy and Procedures document.
 Originally adopted in 2007 by the Board of Directors and revised in 2013, 2018, and 2020.

 This policy, signed by Board members annually, is to make it clear that Staff and Board members are to declare if they or their immediate family members have any material, financial interest that "impairs his or her independence in the discharge of his or her duties" for VFP.